Classical solution of path-dependent mean-field semilinear PDEs: Introduction

+\ \ \ \ \ \ A key contribution of the paper lies in establishing the well-posedness of the path-dependent mean-field equation with path-dependent coefficients, along with introducing and applying the SVD concept.
+In addition, the paper provides an It\^o formula and partial It\^o formula, which are fundamental in the study of path-dependent mean-field problems.
+The ``parameter frozen'' strategy proves instrumental in handling PPDEs with path-dependent coefficients.
+Our results not only help to understand path-dependnent mean-field equations, but also offer insights on numerical computations and the approximation of equilibrium in finite systems in view of the corresponding regularity needed (Fischer \cite{F14}, Lacker \cite{L14}). \\

-\ \ \ \ \ \ The rest of the article is organized as follows.
+\ \ \ \ \ \ The rest of the paper is organized as follows.
 In Section 2, we introduce notations of SVD with respect to paths and measures on path space, and build in the framework functional It\^o calculus incorporating paths and path measures.
 In Section 3, we show the differentiability and regularity of associated FBSDE solutions.
-In Section 4, we prove the existence and uniqueness of smooth solutions for path-dependent parabolic master equation.
-Moreover, we extend our result to more general cases by a functional mollifying argument.
+In Section 4, we prove the existence and uniqueness of smooth solutions for path-dependent mean-field PDEs.

-\textbf{Acknowledgements.} This work is supported by NSF of China (Grant Numbers 12031009, 11901104) and Laboratory of Mathematics for Nonlinear Science, Fudan University, Shanghai, China.